state of missouri notary public state of missouri notary public

 Eligibility Requirements

 To qualify as a Missouri notary, individuals must meet certain criteria.
 They must be at least 18 years old.
 Residency requirements include being a resident of Missouri or a permanent resident alien and legally allowed to work in the U.S. A mandatory background check reduces fraud risks.
-Additionally, applicants must not have had a notary commission revoked in any jurisdiction during the past ten years.
+Additionally, applicants must not have had an online notary commission revoked in any jurisdiction during the past ten years.

 Application Process